umerrrkhan/csc394-hw3/README.md

-# csc394-hw3 - Smarter Endpoints
+# csc394-hw3 - Personal Repository
-Repository to create endpoints smarter by calling Kroger API
+CSC 394 Final Project Market Basket tracks various items at grocery stores locations and allows the user to compare item prices across different stores and regions.
+This is my personal repository for the class